Passionate about mobilising churches for the environment? A well-organised person who’d enjoy being part of an office community?

-Lead the emerging generation into nurturing ‘wild nature’.
-That’s the challenge from A Rocha UK as its education team calls for a new intern to work with children across West London.
+Leading the emerging generation into nurturing ‘wild nature’ will be the challenge for a new Education Intern to work with children across West London.
 The intern will assist Education Officer David Melville to create engaging activities and prepare fun learning resources.

-Running environmental encounters, holiday park specials and other events at sites and schools around West London will be part of the job.
-The intern will help express A Rocha UK’s message of Christian hope for the environment.
+‘Running environmental encounters, holiday park specials and other events at sites and schools around West London will all be part of the job,’ said David.
+‘The intern will help express A Rocha UK’s message of Christian hope for the environment.’